atsaloli/cicd/gitlab-ci/01-setting-up-ci/10-installing-gitlab-ce.md

 # Installing GitLab CE

-You can use GitLab.com (public GitLab) or spin up your own.
-The rest of this section deals with spinning up your own.
+## Community Edition (CE), Enterprise Edition (EE)

+GitLab CE is the Community Edition (open source) of GitLab.

+There is also GitLab EE (Enterprise Edition) which comes with additional features and commercial support.
+(We are a GitLab EE reseller, and offer a discounted price to our students.)

 ## Creating a host

-Note: GitLab recommends installing GitLab CI/CD on dedicated hosts (separate from the GitLab instance itself).
+Note: GitLab recommends installing Runner Server on dedicated hosts (separate from the GitLab Server).

-In this tutorial, I put CE and CI/CD on the the same host for convenience.
+In this tutorial, I put GitLab Server and Runner Server on the the same host for convenience.

-Provision the host on a public cloud (e.g., Joyent):
+Provision the host on a public cloud (e.g., Joyent or AWS).
+Here are the Joyent parameters I use:

 - Data center: us-west-1 (closest to me)
-- Hardware Virtual Machine (so that we can
+- Hardware Virtual Machine (to run Docker inside the VM)
-- Ubuntu 16 LTS (ubuntu-certified-16.04)
+- Ubuntu 16 LTS (ubuntu-certified-16.04) (latest Ubuntu LTS)
 - High CPU with 8 GB of RAM

 ## Change host name to human-readable one

-Change hostname of your host before installing GitLab, since GitLab UI will pick up the hostname (e.g., it'll be the hostname in "git clone" URLs)
+Change hostname of your host before installing GitLab, since GitLab Server will pick up the hostname (e.g., it'll be the hostname in "git clone" URLs)

 For example: